 - Does tinnitus interfere with my sleep?

-- Does tinnitus interfere with my enjoyment of life?
+- Does it interfere with my enjoyment of life?

 - Does it make me irritable?

-- Does tinnitus make it hard for me to relax?
+- Does it make it hard for me to relax?

 - Have I been bothered by tinnitus for more than 50% of my waking hours over the past week?

 If you answered yes to any of these questions, we recommend that you schedule an evaluation.
 The doctors at Sound Relief Hearing Center can develop a plan to help you overcome your tinnitus.
 We understand that tinnitus varies from person to person, and during your consultation, we can figure out how your tinnitus affects you and explore your treatment options.

 Although many people have to deal with the frustrations of tinnitus, remember that you don’t have to struggle with it on your own.
 If your tinnitus doesn’t dissipate on its own, contact an audiologist right away.